intsystems/IDA/Readme.md

 2.  **The impact** is to boost the behavioral classification quality by decision-rejecting
-3.  **The principle** if a generated pattern does not belong to one of the expected patterns (one-class classification) we reject the decision
+3.  **The principle** if a generated pattern does not belong to one of the expected patterns (one-class classification), we reject the decision
 4.  **The plan**
     1.  create the simplest generative model for selected data
     2.  apply SSM (state-space model) principles to make CCA (canonic-correlation analysis)
-    3.  introduce classification model and decision-rejecting criterion
+    3.  introduce the classification model and decision-rejecting criterion
     4.  compare quality

 ### References